-Leah Remini Targeting Jehovah Witnesses In Season 3 Of A&E Scientology Show?
+Leah Remini Targeting Jehovah’s Witnesses In Season 3 Of A&E Scientology Show?

 Remi has incessantly accused the church she was a member of for years of brainwashing members and doing anything that is called for to control them.

-Now in its second season, Aftermath recently won a Creative Arts Emmy Award for Best Informational Series or Special and Deadline has reported that while on stage receiving her award Remini joked with her mom that all was finally forgiven for her getting the family involved with a “cult.”
+Now in its second season, Aftermath recently won a Creative Arts Emmy Award for Best Informational Series or Special, and Deadline has reported that while on stage receiving her award, Remini joked with her mom that all was finally forgiven for her getting the family involved with a “cult.”

-Esquire has also reported Remini has long been on record in asserting she thinks star Scientology members like Cruise and Travolta could “get away with murder” in the eyes of fellow church followers based on the teachings of church leaders.
+Esquire has also reported Remini has long been on record in asserting she thinks star Scientology members like Tom Cruise and John Travolta could “get away with murder” in the eyes of fellow church followers based on the teachings of church leaders.

 Not long ago, fellow Hollywood star Jada Pinkett-Smith felt compelled to categorically deny assertions made by Remini that she too is a closeted Scientologist.